What KPI’s Matter in Property Maintenance?

 Electrical: 5 days or less

-According to our analysis, if a maintenance issue takes longer than seven days to fix, you have close to a zero chance of receiving a positive review.
+According to our analysis, if a maintenance issue takes longer than 5.5 days to fix, you have close to zero chance of receiving a positive review.
 In the end, measuring the speed of a repair job is important insomuch as it’s directly related to resident satisfaction, the ultimate measure of how your maintenance process is working.
 By tracking how long each repair takes and the resultant satisfaction level of the affected resident, you can then begin to understand how long you have for each type of job before the resident experience turns sour.